markt-de/puppet-galera/REFERENCE.md

 Data type: `Optional[String]`

 Specifies the name of the MySQL/MariaDB client package to install.
-Valid
-options: a string.
 Default: A vendor-, version- and OS-specific value.

 Default value: `undef`